Roald Dahl wrote down his ideas in a series of notebooks. These became known as his Story Ideas Books.

 Stop scrolling!
 You can find out more about how much Roald Dahl liked collecting facts here.

-When we re-open you can come and see a Story Ideas Book for yourself!
-Come and visit us at the Museum in Roald Dahl's home-village of Great Missenden.
+Come and see a Story Ideas Book for yourself!
+Visit us at the Museum in Roald Dahl's home-village of Great Missenden.

 1 = The BFG